nesicema/xle_final/README.md

 ## Introduction

-With the assignment prompt of accounting for a linguistic phenomenon in xle structure, our group looked to capture English relative clauses - seeing that all three members have different native languages, we reasoned English grammatical constructions would serve well as a common denominator.
+With the assignment prompt of accounting for a linguistic phenomenon in xle structure, our group looked to capture English relative clauses: seeing that all three members have different native languages, we reasoned English grammatical constructions would serve well as a common denominator.
 Additionally, we chose to look at relative clauses, a cross-linguistic phenomenon that, in addition to not having been previously discussed in the present course, is syntactically straightforward and may be implemented in our existing grammar.

 ### Relative Clauses